 - Read the last two sentences of the stem first.
-Decide what the question is asking. - Briefly preview answer choices - Then read the whole stem carefully, noting key words and details. - Try to anticipate answer before checking choices (cover answer choices if necessary). - Proceed to a thoughtful, precise comparison of each answer choice don't be too quick to go to a pre-determined choice, but don't overthink either.
-Be deliberate. - If you skip and then come back to a question try to read and respond to the question anew; ask focusing questions and try it again - do not repeat the same thought patterns
+What kind of question / what is being asked? - Briefly preview answer choices - ▶ Then read the whole stem carefully, noting key words and details. - Pause to think, simply, in one sentence what the question is asking.
+Try to anticipate answer before checking choices (cover answer choices if necessary). - Proceed to a thoughtful, precise comparison of each answer choice don't be too quick to go to a pre-determined choice, but don't overthink either.
+Be deliberate. - If you skip and then come back to a question try to read and respond to the question anew; ask focusing questions and try it again do not repeat the same thought patterns